kimdurante/gis-workshop-waml-template/content/collections.md

 ### Collection Objects

-To register a collection object in SDR, locate the APO for the collection and create the collection using either "Title/Abstract" (MODS) or "Symphony" (MARC).
+To register a collection object in SDR, locate the APO and create the collection using either "Title/Abstract" (MODS) or "Symphony" (MARC).
 If the collection has a record in Symphony, enhance the MARC record as recommended below and register the collection using the catKey.
-If no MARC record exists, register the collecction using a MODS record (title/abstract) and update record later with the values shown below.
+If no MARC record exists, register the collection using a Title and Abstract.
+Update the MODS record later with the values shown below.

 |Field|MODS|MARC|Value|
 |:-----|:------|:------|:------|